Luke-J-Miller/Human--Computer-Interactions-VR-AR/Student Preparation/readme.md

 ## Testing Recommendations

 - Test your setup with Unity and Oculus Link before the first class.
-- Ensure you have the necessary software installed and that your hardware is compatible.
+- Ensure all required software is installed and working properly.
+- Bring your account credentials (Meta and Unity) to every class.

-If you have questions about your setup or need assistance verifying compatibility, contact the course staff.
+If you have questions or need assistance with your setup, contact the course staff.